 What Comes Before Saturday?

 You knew you couldn’t escape this one, right?
-Rebecca Black shot to fame for all the wrong reasons, as her song Friday became one of the most viral — and most hated — videos on YouTube.
-NME even put it at the top of its list of “The 50 Worst Music Videos of All Time”.
+Rebecca Black shot to fame for all the wrong reasons, as her song Friday became a viral hit, and one of the most hated videos on YouTube.

 Stop The Music!